ConservationInternational/cplus-plugin/docs/user/guide/index.md

 - Once the user has provided all desired parameters, click **Run Scenario**
 - The processing dialog will open (**Figure 31**)
-- The processing will take a while, depending on the number of IMs and pathways provided for each IM
+- The processing will take a while, depending on the number of activities and pathways provided for each activity
 - Click the **Cancel** button to stop the processing

 ![Processing dialog running](img/plugin-processing-dialog.png)